Things To Do In Dubai

 Alserkel Avenue is unique.
 It wouldn’t be hyperbolic to say there is nothing similar to it anywhere else in the UAE.
 In 2007, a cluster of warehouses in Al Quoz — an industrial district in Dubai — was repurposed to host art and pop culture.
 The complex was designed by the Dutch Pritzker Architecture Prize laureate Rem Koolhaas.

-This is fast becoming the center of expressionism.
-Expressionism is the art movement that focuses on connecting with the human mind and emotions.
+This is fast becoming the center of expressionism, the art movement that focuses on connecting with the human mind and emotions.
 Since its beginning, this art hub has attracted outstanding talents from all over the world.
-Among them is El Seed, the artist who rose to fame from his masterpiece work ‘Perception’ in which he painted 50 buildings in a Cairo neighborhood.
+Among them is El Seed, the artist who rose to fame from his masterpiece, ‘Perception,’ in which he painted 50 buildings in a Cairo neighborhood.

-‘Third Line’, one of the many art galleries in Alserkal, showcases the creations of more than 30 Middle Eastern artists like Lamya Gargash and Fouad Elkoury.
-Chi-Ka is an art and fashion house inspired by traditional Japanese aesthetics and middle eastern culture.
+‘Third Line,’ one of the many art galleries in Alserkal, showcases the creations of more than 30 Middle Eastern artists, including Lamya Gargash and Fouad Elkoury.
+Chi-Ka is an art and fashion house inspired by traditional Japanese aesthetics and Middle Eastern culture.
 One of their works is a blend of Japanese Kimono and Arabic Abaya.

 ‘The Good Life’, Alserkel’s resident designer footwear makers, is frequented by sneakerheads.
 There is also a place for offbeat and artistic international movies called ‘Cinema Akeel’, launched in 2014 and has held more than 60 pop-up cinemas since then.

-The area is filled with art enthusiasts who see Quoz arts fest during the winter.
-But it is not all about arts, though.
-You can find shops that sell exquisite coffee, burgers, and desserts on every other corner.
+The area is filled with art enthusiasts who attend Quoz Arts Fest during the winter.
+But it is not all about the arts.
+On every other corner, you can find shops that sell exquisite coffee, burgers, and desserts.

 This place is for the art lovers to stimulate the creative part of their brain.
 This place can be a bit polarising.
 You will love it if you are into art and will find it boring if you are not.